abdosharaf9/Snake-Game-Python/README.md

 # Snake-Game-Python
- Snake Game using Tuertle library in Python.
+ Snake Game using Turtle library in Python.